 Find photographer jobs on Monster.

 What you’d do: Welders fuse metal parts together, using special high-intensity equipment.
 Like jewelry making, welding requires a great deal of manual dexterity and attention to detail.

 What you’d need: Some positions might necessitate a trade degree or certification.
 View this sample resume for a welding supervisor.

 What you’d make: The median pay for a welder is $18.20 per hour.

 Find welder jobs on Monster.

 You're a connoisseur of crafting, but assembling a job search requires some additional skills.
 Need some help with that?
-Join Monster for free today.
-As a member, you can upload up to five versions of your resume—each tailored to the types of crafty jobs that interest you.
-Recruiters search Monster every day looking to fill top jobs with qualified candidates, just like you.
-Additionally, you can get job alerts sent directly to your inbox to cut down on time spent looking through ads.
+Create a Monster profile for free and we can send custom alerts directly to your inbox.
 Your tools help you create awesome things; rely on Monster's tools to help you get a job that will put your skills to use.